 Designed to provide an overview of methods, materials, and current research relating to the teaching of social studies rather than to teach social-studies knowledge.
 The purpose is to enable the teacher candidate to effectively teach social-studies concepts to young children (grades K-3) through integrated units, experiences, and inquiry-based activities appropriate for the young child.
 Required of all early childhood education teacher candidates.
-Prerequisites: HIST 106, HIST 205; Acceptance into Lock 1, GPA 2.5.
+Prerequisites: HIST 106, HIST 205; Acceptance into Lock 1.
 (Fall)

 EDUC 4043.
-Methods of Teaching Reading in General and Special Education

-Issues and problems in reading and writing instruction are introduced with an emphasis on current theory and evidence-based practices that enhance the literacy program in the elementary school for students with and without exceptional learning needs.
+Methods of Teaching Reading in General and Special Education 3 credits Issues and problems in reading and writing instruction are introduced with an emphasis on current theory and evidence-based practices that enhance the literacy program in the elementary school for students with and without exceptional learning needs.
 Required of all early childhood, elementary education, and special education teacher candidates.
-Prerequisite: Acceptance into Lock 1, GPA 2.5.
+Prerequisite: Acceptance into Lock 1.
 (Fall)

 EDUC 4052.
-Assessing Reading and Guiding Instruction

-Introduction to reading diagnosis and diagnostic/prescriptive reading exercises.
+Assessing Reading and Guiding Instruction 2 credits Introduction to reading diagnosis and diagnostic/prescriptive reading exercises.
 Required of all early childhood and elementary education teacher candidates.
-Prerequisite: EDUC 4043; Acceptance into Lock 1, GPA 2.5.
+Prerequisite: EDUC 4043; Acceptance into Lock 1.
 (Spring)

 EDUC 4153.
-Methods of Teaching English in the Secondary/Middle School

-The principles and methods of teaching high/middle school English.
+Methods of Teaching English in the Secondary/Middle School 3 credits The principles and methods of teaching high/middle school English.
 Appropriate materials to be used will also be included.
 Required of all secondary English education teacher candidates.
 Offered at departmental discretion.
-Prerequisite: Acceptance into Lock 1, GPA 2.5.
+Prerequisite: Acceptance into Lock 1.

-EDUC 4163.
-Methods of Teaching Social Studies in the Secondary/Middle School

-This course is an introduction to the philosophy and practice of teaching social studies at the secondary and/or middle school level.
+3 credits EDUC 4163.
+Methods of Teaching Social Studies in the Secondary/Middle School This course is an introduction to the philosophy and practice of teaching social studies at the secondary and/or middle school level.
 Topics include short- and long-term planning, effective instructional strategies, and multifaceted assessment.

-EDUC 4202.
-Methods of Teaching Science in the Secondary/Middle School

-This course is an introduction to the philosophy and practice of teaching science at the secondary and/or middle school level.
+EDUC 4203.
+Methods of Teaching Science in the Secondary/Middle School 3 credits This course is an introduction to the philosophy and practice of teaching science at the secondary and/or middle school level.
 Topics include short- and long-term planning, effective instructional strategies, and multi-faceted assessment.
 Required of all secondary biology education teacher candidates.
 Offered at departmental discretion.
-Prerequisite: Acceptance into Lock 1, GPA 2.5.
+Prerequisite: Acceptance into Lock 1.

 EDUC 4223.
-Methods of Teaching Mathematics in the Secondary/Middle School

-Methods, techniques, and procedures of presentation of mathematics in the classroom.
+Methods of Teaching Mathematics in the Secondary/Middle School 3 credits Methods, techniques, and procedures of presentation of mathematics in the classroom.
 Special attention to the laboratory approach, games, the discovery-inquiry approach, number theory and systems, and individualized approach.
 Required of all secondary math education teacher candidates.
 Offered at departmental discretion.
-Prerequisite: Acceptance into Lock 1, GPA 2.5.
+Prerequisite: Acceptance into Lock 1.

 EDUC 4233.
-Characteristics of Learning Disabilities

-The etiology, characteristics, curriculum adaptations, and techniques of intervention with learning-disabled children.
+Characteristics of Learning Disabilities 3 credits The etiology, characteristics, curriculum adaptations, and techniques of intervention with learning-disabled children.
 Required of all special education teacher candidates.
-Prerequisite: EDUC 3203; Acceptance into Lock 1, GPA 2.5.
+Prerequisite: Acceptance into Lock 1.
 (Fall Odd Years)